sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In this task, you will sign up for a free VSTS account.

 > **Note**: You can skip this step if you already have a VSTS account.
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you create the account yourself, you can skip this step and just sign into your account.
-However, if some else created the account and added you to the account, then you will need to complete this step.
+In other words, if you created a previous VSTS account  with build credits yourself, you can skip this step and just sign into your account.
+However, if you are just a member of someone else's VSTS account and added you to the account, then you will need to create your own as per these steps.
 Once you have signed into your existing account, then create a new Team Project as specified in [Task 2](#Ex4Task2).

 1. Sign into [visualstudio.com](https://go.microsoft.com/fwlink/?LinkId=307137).
 Enter your Microsoft Account credentials.